| FR

 by Hervé Georges Ic, october 2022

-This collection was started in 1996, when I returned from New York where I had seen for the first time the « all over » paintings of Jackson Pollock, Philip Taaffe, Ross Bleckner, Clyfford Still, Barnett Newman… and many others.
-The ease with which American painting assumes the surface has always impressed me a lot because it marks a clear difference with European painting.
+This collection began in 1996, when I returned from New York, where I had seen for the first time the “all-over” paintings of Jackson Pollock, Philip Taaffe, Ross Bleckner, Clyfford Still, Barnett Newman… and many others.
+The ease with which American painting embraces the surface has always impressed me greatly, as it marks a clear difference from European painting.
 What remains of European culture is this need for depth, for a universal and philosophical explanation for everything.
 It is ridiculous and beautiful at the same time.
-If Europe has been defeated by American consumerism (one must think of the market economy as a war machine to understand today’s world), then these often forced attempts to give a profound meaning to works of art must be understood as an ultimate form of resistance.
-In this, I like very much this European stubbornness, and I recognize myself in it.
+If Europe was defeated by American consumerism (you have to think of the market economy as a war machine to understand today’s world), then these often forced attempts to give deep meaning to works of art must be understood as a final form of resistance.
+In this respect, I really like this European stubbornness, and I recognize myself in it.

-At the time, in 1996, formalism and geometric abstraction dominated among art critics and expressionist followers occupied the French market.
-All this seemed to me a hypocritical way of mimicking the Americans and the Germans.
-I wanted to start on a new basis.
-If anything was worth preserving in this tired end of the 20th century, it was the principle of laying new foundations for everything.
-My new foundation would be slow, smooth and deep through transparency.
+At the time, in 1996, formalism and geometric abstraction dominated among art critics, and expressionist followers dominated the French market.
+All this seemed to me a hypocritical way of mimicking Americans and Germans such as Schnabel and Baselitz.
+I wanted to start afresh.
+If anything was worth preserving at the end of this weary 20th century, it was the principle of laying new foundations for everything.
+My new foundation would therefore be slowness, smoothness, and depth through transparency.

-The transparency and the lightness of the treatment allow to add without saturating.
+The transparency and lightness of the treatment allow for additions without saturation.

-These flowers are real, at different scales.
+These flowers are real, on different scales.
 I find them in the street, in gardens, in the countryside.
-They grow where possible, in the piss of dogs sometimes.
-They are modest flowers of the street.
-Never commercial flowers, that’s why there are no vertical stems.
-I mostly look for stems that come from above or from the side.
-This increases the sensation of being in, under, in the middle of the plant and not grasping it.
-I really like that you can’t memorize these paintings.
-You can look at them, follow their interlacing and photograph them.
-But you can’t copy them because they have no logic.
+They grow wherever they can, sometimes in dog urine.
+They are modest street flowers.
+They are never commercial flowers, which is why there are no vertical stems.
+I mainly look for stems that come from above, from the side, running along the bottom, crossing the canvas… This increases the feeling of being inside, underneath, in the middle of the vegetation and not grasping it.